Build custom authentication

-A common example is the use of an API key (api_key) that gets managed in a third-party system.
-This is passed into an HTTP request along with other header object keys and values.
+A common example is the use of an API key that's managed in a third-party system.
+This is passed into an HTTP request, along with other header object keys and values.
 You can build these key and value pairs using the optional parameter fields section.

 To add custom authentication: